Responsible Gold

 Executive Head: SHEQ and Technical Assurance

 Terance started his career at Samancor as a graduate metallurgist in January 2000.
 He later joined Rand Refinery as a plant metallurgist in August 2001, where he held various positions with the department.
 He was appointed as the Head: Smelter in May 2008 which is the position that he held until January 2016 when he was appointed as the Executive Head: SHEQ and Evaluation.
+In November 2024, his job was changed to Chief Technical and Sustainability Officer, with the goal of enhancing the technical and sustainability among compliance matters and government relations.
+In 2012, Terance was nominated as the rising star in the minerals and mining category and received the recognition of “pay it forward” as a leader in 2022 and 2024 that uplift community.
+Since the commencement of his career, he has been involved in the successful completion of several capital projects.

 Peter Bouwer